-The assumption is also made that the equipment is maintained per the requirements of IEC 61508 or IEC 61511 and therefore a preventative maintenance program is in place to replace equipment before the end of its "useful life".
-The user of these numbers is responsible for determining their applicability to any particular environment.
-Accurate plant specific data may be used for this purpose.
-If a user has data collected from a good proof test reporting system such as exida SILStatTM that indicates higher failure rates, the higher numbers shall be used.
-Some industrial plant sites have high levels of stress.
+The user of these numbers is responsible for determining their applicability to any particular environment. exida Environmental Profiles listing expected stress levels can be found in Appendix C. Some industrial plant sites have high levels of stress.
+Some industrial plant sites have lower levels of operational / maintenance capability.
 Under those conditions the failure rate data is adjusted to a higher value to account for the specific conditions of the plant.